Reviews

 16) [OPTIONAL HEATED BED STEP] Gently thread the wires into the hole on the right side of the Printrbot Simple Pro base assembly, located just above the USB port.
 Guide part of the braided wire wrap into the hole, and secure the rubber grommet into the hole so that it sticks around the inside of the hole.
 The rubber grommet protects the braided wire wrapping and wires from the potentially sharp edge of the metal hole.

-17) [OPTIONAL HEATED BED STEP] Attach the thermister cable from the heating bed behind the end-stop wire port on the electronics board.
+17) [OPTIONAL HEATED BED STEP] Attach the thermistor cable from the heating bed behind the end-stop wire port on the electronics board.
 The correct port has 2 pins and is labeled “BED-THERM”.

 19) Locate the X axis motor connector wire inside the base assembly and connect it to the X axis motor.
 The X axis motor can be found already mounted on the underside of the print bed assembly.